 An enclosure is not required for developments built or modified prior to September 1, 1994, or if you generate less than one and one half cubic yards of recyclable materials to be collected per week and are utilizing another receptacle as an alternative to a one and one half cubic yard commercial bin.
 If your building was originally built or modified after September 1, 1994, enclosures for discard and recycle bins are required pursuant to the Simi Valley Municipal Code.

 If you need assistance to determine if a new or modified enclosure is required or have questions about the requirements related to the enclosure's size, location and design, please contact the Environmental Services Department’s Planning Division at (805) 583-6769.

 If appropriate placement of your commercial bins cannot be accommodated, alternate levels of service may be available from your solid waste hauler or an alternate recycling program such as a self-haul or free pick-up program may be better suited to meet your needs.
 Your solid waste hauler provides free waste assessments and can assist you in identifying the appropriate service levels for your needs.
 Additionally, you may be able to modify your existing service levels to accommodate the placement of an additional bin in your existing enclosure.
-Free waste assessments are available by contacting G.I.
-Industries Waste Management/G.I.
-Industries at (805) 522-9400.
+Free waste assessments are available by contacting Waste Management (G.I.
+Industries) at (805) 522-9400.

 I own a unit in a multifamily residential development.
 Am I required to recycle?

 If your development has five units or more and does not have an existing recycling program, you are subject to the State’s AB 341 recycling requirements.
 Individual carts for each unit or a shared commercial recycling bin are examples of recycling programs that satisfy the State’s requirements.

 I rent a unit in an apartment complex.
 Am I required to recycle?